psaikido/hugle.uk/content/prose/thesium/00-seeds.md

 And thus he was alone, forever orbiting his dead mother.

-Thirty years ago, the final throws of an immense war had thrown the Earth into a nuclear winter.
+Thirty years earlier, the final throws of an immense war had thrown the Earth into a nuclear winter.
 Temperatures started to fall from their killing heights, but too late.
 A cabal of top scientists together with several billionaires had put together this wild plan.
 They had somehow secretly funnelled vast military